Virginia's Gov. Northam says that wasn't him in racist photo

 "It's a matter of relationships and trust.
 That's not something that you build overnight," Northam told the AP during a 2017 campaign stop while describing his relationship with the black community.

-Northam, a folksy pediatric neurologist who is personal friends with many GOP lawmakers, has recently come under fire from Republicans who have accused him of backing infanticide after he said he supported a bill loosening restrictions on late-term abortions.
+Northam, a folksy pediatric neurologist who is personal friends with many lawmakers on both sides of the aisle, has recently come under fire from Republicans who have accused him of backing infanticide after he said he supported a bill loosening restrictions on late-term abortions.

+In a tweet late Saturday, U.S. President Donald Trump called Northam's actions related to the photo and abortion debate "unforgiveable!"

 Last week, Florida's secretary of state resigned after photos from a 2005 Halloween party showed him in blackface while dressed as a Hurricane Katrina victim.